To: All Faculty, Academic Appointees and Staff

 Accommodating Students with Disabilities

-If you are a member of the faculty or non-faculty academic personnel and a student indicates that they are in need of a disability-related academic accommodation, please promptly refer the student to the Center for Accessible Education (CAE) at (310) 825-1501 or via email at CAEintake@saonet.ucla.edu.
+If you are a member of the faculty or non-faculty academic personnel or staff and a student indicates that they are in need of a disability-related academic accommodation, please promptly refer the student to the Center for Accessible Education (CAE) at (310) 825-1501 or via email at CAEintake@saonet.ucla.edu.
 More information can be found on the CAE website.

 Accommodating Employees with Disabilities